 Using Technology To Differentiate Instruction for Students

-When classrooms go 1:1 (i.e. have access to technology devices for all students), the process to differentiate instruction becomes easier to implement.
+In today’s 1:1 classrooms, where every student has access to a device, differentiating instruction has never been easier to achieve.
 By identifying what the students each need, providing them with the content in the way they learn best, and also including options for alternative assessments, technology can help the educator easily adjust lessons and methodologies to ensure each student acquires the content knowledge being taught.

-When teachers do develop technology assessments for differentiation, it is helpful to have a pedagogical model to refer to.
-My favorite model is Jen Robert’s TECH Model.
-The model is practical and attainable for educators, and, in addition, it provides a framework that administrators and teachers can easily discuss after a classroom evaluation.
+When teachers develop technology-based strategies for differentiation, it’s helpful to have a model to guide their planning.
+My favorite is Jen Roberts’ TECH Model.
+It’s practical, attainable, and offers a helpful framework that makes conversations with administrators (and students!) easier after a lesson or classroom observation.

-In a blog post from the Resilient Educator site, Cathy Weselby curates pedagogical and practical information from the experts in the field of differentiation of instruction.
-She outlines Carol Tomlinson’s “Four Ways to Differentiate Instruction” which includes the categories of Content, Process, Product, and Learning Environment in the article.
+In a blog post from the Resilient Educator site, Cathy Weselby curates pedagogical and practical information from experts in the field of differentiation of instruction.
+She outlines Carol Tomlinson’s widely recognized “Four Ways to Differentiate Instruction,” which include the categories of Content, Process, Product, and Learning Environment.

 Weselby states: